 The second segment of Chronicles’ (the second book) story turns the focus away from the north to the southern Kingdom.
 The split of these two kingdoms has been called great divorce of Israel.
 The North, whose tribes were ungodly kings continue in their ways.
 Second Chronicles focuses on the southern kings who tried to follow in the spiritual footsteps of the house of David.
 There was a total of 39 total kings between the two kingdoms with the northern kingdom defeating themselves after 19 different crowns in their dynasty.
 This book is a commentary on the spiritual characteristics of David’s dynasty.

 We worship an invisible God.
 He does not ask or want or needs idols.
 Artists have created images, paintings, statues, stain glass and jewelry to depict him only as reminders of who he is (we do not pray to the cross on the necklace we wear).
 Most of which is homogenized to fit into images familiar to a preferred culture.
-The advantage of an invisible God is if the object serving to remind us of him is destroyed or lost, he still exists.
+The advantage of an invisible God is if the object serving to remind us of Him is destroyed or lost, He still exists.
 As people, we are entrenched with symbols that have become iconic from digital emoji characters to advertising.
 I mentally associate many written concepts with images, some that have nothing to do with topic except to help me visualize and remember; hardwiring it into my mind.
 My symbols represent ideas and relationships.
 Having an invisible God is congruent with his character of being omnipresent, omniscient, omnibenevolent and omnipotent how else can He be “all” (Omni) in only one place not to mention time?

 There still are those who think because they are on the church membership roster that it guarantees them their passage into Heaven.
 (Yes, really.)
 It’s not church attendance or if we feel our faith at any given moment or the accountability and empathy of fellowship that gets us to the afterlife we desire.